Dear R eaders:

 creation, like any other law of nature.

-time when Charles Darwin and his revolutionary
+death, in a time when Charles Darwin and his

-ideas had become widely accepted in science.
+revolutionary ideas had become widely accepted in

-list of the foremost scientists of 19th century
+a list of the foremost scientists of 19th century

 America, Louis Agassiz would no doubt rank very high,